-Figure 8.5, Figure 8.6, Figure 8.7 and Figure 8.8 illustrate how the SPMC returns control to the Normal world in response to a Non-secure interrupt in each of these scenarios.
+Figure 6.5, Figure 6.6, Figure 6.7 and Figure 6.8 illustrate how the SPMC returns control to the Normal world in response to a Non-secure interrupt in each of these scenarios.
 The first two SPs in the call chain are considered.
 The same sequence would apply to any other pair of adjacent SPs in a call chain with more than two SPs.
 The Normal world would be replaced by the SP preceding the pair.

-8.4.
+6.4.
 Preemption during message processing

-Figure 8.5: Managed exit is supported by SP0 and SP1
+Figure 6.5: Managed exit is supported by SP0 and SP1

-Figure 8.6: Managed exit is supported by SP0 but not by SP1
+Figure 6.6: Managed exit is supported by SP0 but not by SP1

-Figure 8.7: Managed exit is supported by SP1 but not SP0
+Figure 6.7: Managed exit is supported by SP1 but not SP0

-Figure 8.8: Managed exit is not supported by SP1 and SP0
+Figure 6.8: Managed exit is not supported by SP1 and SP0

-8.5 SP scheduling models
+6.5 SP scheduling models

-The scheduling model of an SP describes the action that the SPMC takes in response to a physical interrupt while the SP is in the running state.
+The scheduling model of an SP specifies the action that the SPMC takes in the following scenarios.